-In summary, classroom attendance policy is as follows:
+In summary, classroom attendance policy is as follows and is subject to change.
+Students will be informed in advance of any changes to the attendance policy:

-Students and instructors are expected to attend classes in-person.
+Students and instructors are expected to attend classes in-person\.
 Rare exceptions for remote learning will be made on a case-by-case basis for:

-- Health of an instructor Transitioning to remote delivery to prevent cancellation of the class - Students failing Health Screener - Student must clear remote or recorded learning with the instructor IN ADVANCE of the class - Students with clinical placements outside of the Bay Area - o REQUIRES prior approval and coordination with the Associate Director - Other emergency situations not specified above - Student must clear remote attendance with program leadership IN ADVANCE of class
+- Health of an instructor Transitioning to remote delivery to prevent cancellation of the class - Students needing to quarantine due to COVID-19 infection or failing the Health Screener - Student must clear remote or recorded learning with the instructor IN ADVANCE of the class - Students with clinical placements outside of the Bay Area - REQUIRES prior approval and coordination with the Associate Director - Other emergency situations not specified above - Student must clear remote attendance with program leadership IN ADVANCE of class